By David Vasquez

 - are using their grant from the PCF to launch an innovative method for detecting illegal pangolin shipments.
 By training African giant pouched rats to sniff out pangolin parts in hidden and hard-to-reach shipping containers, they hope to deter future poaching and help authorities dismantle smuggling operations.

 - received a grant from the PCF in support of investigations into the transnational illegal trade in pangolins.
 Intelligence generated will inform campaigning efforts to advocate for more proactive international-level government law enforcement that disrupts the organized crime groups involved.

-- The Pangolin Project is using their PCF funding to identify key pain points for protecting the ground pangolin in Kenya.
+- is using their PCF funding to identify key pain points for protecting the ground pangolin in Kenya.
 Despite having high protections, pangolins are still being poached.
 This project will study where these gaps in protection stem from and expand the Pangolin Ranger program to better defend the species.

 - continues to strengthen their pangolin conservation and research in Africa with the help of PCF.
 The PCF grant enabled them to expand their operations into South Africa, while also supporting their conservation programs in other regions on the continent.

 - received a special grant from the PCF to launch a multi-faceted campaign in Asia to reduce the consumption of wildlife meats and products, especially from pangolins, and to shut down unsustainable wildlife markets.
 This will not only protect endangered wildlife but also help prevent future pandemics that stem from the illegal wildlife trade.
 In addition, the PCF issued a supporting their work to help China end the use of medicines manufactured from pangolin scales in hospitals, protecting pangolins from the current high demand for them as ingredients.